ktorio/ktor-samples/graalvm/README.md

 # GraalVM sample for Ktor Server

-A demo project that shows how to combine Ktor Server applications with GraalVM.
+A demo project that shows how to combine Ktor server applications with [GraalVM](https://ktor.io/docs/graalvm.html).

 ## Steps